When I first started managing my own money, I did everything manually.

 I think this is not an issue with a reputable cloud service provider, but it is a risk factor that organizations should consider when deciding to outsource their data to a cloud provider, especially if they deem their data so sensitive that they need more stringent controls over it than is standard.

 In some ways this is similar to the cloud security risk management issue.
-While I would argue reputable companies like Intuit that own Mint are just as reliable as the cloud service providers like Amazon, and that they comply with the same security standards and best practices, there is a different type of risk associated with these applications because they are software based applications requiring the highest levels of security to protect the data.
-Many of the issues with cloud services is related to transmission and storage of the data, while financial applications such as Mint and Personal Capital are more susceptible to risks by hackers who target single users or organizations.
+While I would argue reputable companies like Intuit that own Mint are just as reliable as the cloud service providers like Amazon, and that they comply with the same security standards and best practices, there is a different type of risk associated with these applications because they are software-based applications requiring the highest levels of security to protect the data.
+Many of the issues with cloud services are related to transmission and storage of the data, while financial applications such as Mint and Personal Capital are more susceptible to risks by hackers who target single users or organizations.

-About 80% of security risks are associated with the software of a system vice the hardware, transmission media, etc. As long as the user follows standard security protocols such as password protection, firewall and virus monitoring and management, and other related cybersecurity defenses, these financial applications are as safe as any other mainstream applications
+About 80% of security risks are associated with the software of a system vice the hardware, transmission media, etc. As long as the user follows standard security protocols such as password protection, firewall, and virus monitoring and management, and other related cybersecurity defenses, these financial applications are as safe as any other mainstream applications

 What Needs Work?

-In the first edition of this review, I had issues connecting with TradeKing because TradeKing had a different authentication system.
-My original solution was to put all of my holdings in a portfolio and Personal Capital tracked them separately.
-Ally Bank acquired TradeKing, turning it into Ally Invest, and now everything tracks automatically without my workaround.
+My original solution was to put all of my holdings in a portfolio and Empower Personal Dashboard tracked them separately.
+When Ally Bank acquired TradeKing, turning it into Ally Invest, it was now automatically tracked.

 The budgeting tools need more work but it's relatively new so I expect growing pains.
 It'll improve but it still gives me the knowledge I need, monthly income and expense values, even if the categorization needs more hands-on help.